stephenwoods/CoinCalculator/README.md

 2. Clone the repository `git clone https://github.com/stephenwoods/CoinCalculator.git`
 3. Switch into the new directory `cd CoinCalculator`
 3. Install dependencies `npm install`
-4. Run using the command `node index 1.25` - dollar signs need a backslash
+4. Run using the command `node index 1.25` - dollar signs need a backslash if you use one.

 You can run tests using `npm test`.